A new day for us in the Mara had arrived.

 A Little Bit Stuck

-Lions aren’t great climbers, and this lioness seemed to be stuck in the bough, awkwardly repositioning herself every now and then, and seemingly attempting to descend.
+Lions are not great climbers, and this lioness seemed to be stuck in the bough, awkwardly repositioning herself every now and then, and seemingly attempting to descend.

 Here, she looks rather uncomfortable, but in spite of her challenging predicament, seeing a lioness in a tree is rather uncommon indeed, and was a special, unexpected treat.

-The look on her face certainly isn’t one of contentment.
+The look on her face certainly is not one of contentment.

 Camera shutters were flapping furiously as this uncommon spectacle unfolded in front of us.
 I also captured some frame-filling video footage as the lioness fumbled around trying to decide whether she wanted to be up or down.